shawntabrizi/awesome-polkadot/README.md

 ## Users

-Are you looking to be an end user of Polkadot or services built on Polkadot?
+Are you looking to use Polkadot or services built on Polkadot?

-Check out these resources to get yourself Onboarded.
+Check out these resources to get yourself onboarded.

 ### Wallets